JI511/Personal_Fitness/README.md

 Dump existing data to a csv file.

 Nutrition:
-Can add new entry to a text file.
+Can add new entry to a database file.
+Supports 3 macros currently and water.

 Morning Lifts:
 Dump existing data to a csv file.